yuri-42/yuri/README.md

 # yuri
-A tokenizer for the toy language.
+A interpreter for the toy language.